lrybak/techcase/2.1-2.2/README.md

 ## Deploy scanner cronjob
-Note: Update path in scanner-storage volume definition to fit your setup
+Note: Update path in scanner-storage volume definition to fit your setup You can modify the address used by scanner by specifying .spec.jobTemplate.spec.template.spec.containers[0].args
 ```
 kubectl apply -f scanner.yaml